Addictions Therapy in London and Online

 Treatment can involve a combination of medication, behavioural treatments, counselling and medically assisted withdrawal.
 For substance dependence, withdrawal therapy or detoxification may provide a way to help an individual to stop taking the drug as quickly and safely as possible.
-Cognitive Behavioural Therapy (CBT) can help an individual to understand their addiction and to recognise and avoid situations that encourage or trigger its occurrence.
+CBT Therapy can help an individual to understand their addiction and to recognise and avoid situations that encourage or trigger its occurrence.
 Our addiction therapists work integratively.
 This means that they may draw upon different approaches alongside CBT in order to find the best fit for your specific needs.

 What are the Benefits of Addiction Therapy?